Commanders learn firefighting

+Thirteen officers attended the Fire Marshal course to experience what firefighters go through during training.
+The course allows the officers to understand how hard firefighters work and creates a better relationship with those they lead.

-Fire marshals walk away from an aircraft fire trainer after completing each exercise during their Fire Marshal course at the Louis F. Garland Department of Defense Fire Academy, Goodfellow Air Force Base, Texas, April 20, 2022.
-After completing the three-day course, students gained the fire marshal certification.
-The Fire Marshal course was designed to provide insight on the numerous responsibilities and challenges within Department of Defense Fire and Emergency Services to future civil engineer commanders.
-(U.S. Air Force photo by Senior Airman Ethan Sherwood)
+The Fire Marshal course is designed to provide insight on the numerous responsibilities and challenges within Department of Defense Fire and Emergency Services to future civil engineer commanders.

 |Date Taken: